redhunter99/k8s-net-lab/02-pod-network-namespace/README.md

 ls -lt /var/run/netns

-Each entry represents one pod network namespace.
+Each entry corresponds to one Pod network namespace created by the CNI plugin.

-🔍 Step 4: Inspect Pod Network Namespace
+🔍 Step 4: Enter a Pod Network Namespace from the Node

-Replace <namespace> with actual netns ID:
+Replace <namespace-id> with an actual namespace ID:

-ip netns exec <namespace> ip link
+ip netns exec <namespace-id> ip link

-You will see:
+Expected output:

 lo
 eth0@ifX

-📌 Meaning:
+Meaning:

-eth0 → pod interface
+eth0 → Pod network interface

-ifX → peer interface index on the node
+ifX → peer interface index on the Node

+👉 This proves the Pod is connected via a veth pair, not directly to the NIC.

+🔍 Step 5: Inspect Network Interfaces from Inside the Pod

+Run inside the Pod:

-🔍 Step 5: Inspect Pod Interfaces from Inside the Pod kubectl exec -it pinger -n test -- ip addr
+kubectl exec -it pinger -n test -- ip addr

 Observe:

-Pod IP is /32
+Pod IP assigned as /32

 Interface shown as eth0@ifX

+👉 Pod routing is handled by the Node.

-🔁 Step 6: Map Pod eth0 to Node veth
+🔁 Step 6: Map Pod eth0 to Node veth Interface

-From the node:
+From the Node, list interfaces:

 ip link show

-Search using interface index:
+Search using the interface index from eth0@ifX:

 ip link | grep -A1 ^X: